 The arbitral tribunal may request assistance from a court in connection with enforcement of interim measures ordered by the arbitral tribunal and taking of evidence.
-During the arbitral proceedings, the court may intervene in relation to the appointment and challenging of arbitrators (unless the parties agreed on a person - typically an arbitration authority - to decide on appointments or challenges of arbitrators and challenges to the tribunal's jurisdiction).
+During the arbitral proceedings, the court may intervene in relation to the appointment and challenging of arbitrators.